The domino effect of climate change, impacts on farmland, and our ability to improve water quality in the Gulf

-So, what’s the bottom-line, well, it’s the bottom-line.
-We know that soil health practices provide positive economic benefits to farmers, as presented in two-page case studies featuring four “soil health successful” farmers.
+So, what’s the bottom line; well, it’s the bottom line.
+We know that soil health practices provide positive economic benefits to farmers, as presented in our case studies featuring four “soil health successful” farmers.
 Farmers need a leg up — we need to put policies and programs in place that reimburse farmers for eco-services that benefit society as a whole.

 Illinois’ new “Fall Covers for Spring Savings” program is an important example.
 Modeled after a similar program in Iowa, farmers who plant cover crops this fall can apply for a $5 per acre reduction in their crop insurance premium.
 These unique reward programs signal that cover crops are not risky; they are in fact a risk reduction practice.
 Seeing this into law in more states is imperative and already being discussed in Minnesota, Wisconsin, and Ohio.

 Longer-term, the Farm Bill conservation title, despite becoming much more robust in the 2018 bill, will need to do more and create more synergy between conservation programs and crop insurance (risk management).